SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Refer to the [Prometheus Monitoring Support section](#prometheus-monitoring-support) for an overview of how metrics are exposed.

-This section describes how to enable and configure the metrics exporter on the broker deployment, configure Prometheus to use that, the available metrics from the event broker, and finally an example setup of Grafana to visualize broker metrics.
+This section describes how to enable and configure the metrics exporter and the available metrics from the broker deployment, configure Prometheus to use that, and finally an example setup of Grafana to visualize broker metrics.

 ### Enabling and configuring the Broker Metrics Endpoint